Why is it important to control aphids on milkweed plants?

 What makes this genus so important is that its members, such as butterfly weed are major sources of food for monarch caterpillars.

 The concern for their status is due to a rapid decrease in overwintering populations.
-This despite the species having no shortage of breeding pairs – including the International Space Station.
+This is despite the species having no shortage of breeding pairs – including the International Space Station.

 Unfortunately, not everyone got the memo!
 The important milkweed plant (and indeed your entire butterfly garden) are prime targets for aphid attacks.